 Along with other Pilbara Mentors, Karen undertook a competitive selection process that included an interview and performance review against criteria such as reliability, creativity, adaptability and length of service to ultimately take out the award.

-All attendees agreed that the evening was a great success and a wonderful way to recognise and celebrate the important work of the Roy Hill Community Foundation and the Pilbara Mentors Program.
+All attendees agreed that the evening was a great success and a wonderful way to recognise and celebrate the important work of the Pilbara Mentors Program.